olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 35mm to 50mm lens equivalent that would focus on their face instead of their surroundings.

+Generally I think the Logitech Brio is the best solution for most people given adequate lighting and restricting yourself to the standard non-widescreen mode (I believe is the default but you can adjust it with the [Camera Settings app][23] Logitech provides).

+{% include compare.html
+first="remote-macbook-pro-2019-key-light.jpg"
+second="remote-brio-key-light.jpg"
+first_alt="2019 MacBook Pro webcam output" second_alt="Logitech Brio webcam output" caption="Comparing the output of a 2019 MacBook Pro webcam to a Logitech Brio"
+%}

 Here's a list of gear I recently recommended as an alternative to my own unwieldy custom setup.
 The minimum budget is more than double the common "remote stipend" reluctantly relinquished by most companies,